tkrehbiel/activitylace/docs/troubleshooting.md

 Pleroma successfully sends a Follow activity to the inbox, but it doesn't list the remote account among its followers.
 Responding to the Follow activity with a 200 OK is apparently not enough.

 Resolution: _Apparently_ you have to send an Accept activity back to the source before the Follow action is complete.
 I discovered this by searching the source code of an ActivityPub PHP WordPress plugin.
 I finally found this buried in the spec [here](https://www.w3.org/TR/activitypub/#accept-activity-inbox).
 Soapbox: ActivityPub is poorly documented for a W3C standard.

+## Race Condition sending Accept back after a Follow request

+Server kept hanging when trying to send an Accept back to the origin after receiving a Follow request.

+Resolution: Oh!
+I'm dumb.
+I think this is because I was sending out a new web request (and trying to wait for it to return) in the middle of handling the follow request.
+So I need to queue the Accept to run elsewhere.
+Duh.